melintea/melintea.github.io/_posts/2023-10-31-lock-timing.md

     - ARM: just avoid it.
 It loses  any edge over the mutex at contention levels above 3 on a 4-CPU machine.
     - Intel: while beating the std::mutex in low-contention environments, pthread_spinlock_t lose their advantage as soon as the contention keeps growing over a given threshold.
 In this particular test, on a 4-CPU Intel machine, the mutex wins if contention goes over 32 threads.
     - Custom-written spinlocks could behave better: Fedor Pikus's one has very good performance[^2].
 Or the Rigtorp's one[^3].
 It is not a simple task[^4] and IMO the improved performance stems from periodically yielding/sleeping (cheating a bit?) but I have no measurements yet; and the best sleep algorithm is likely quite dependent on the CPU flavor.
+    - Still, it could behave better than mutexes depending on the critical section to be protected, the hardware being used and the contention level; must mesure with the real code
     - Here is the Intel damage:

 ![_config.yml]({{ site.baseurl }}/images/lock-timing-intel1.png)